 |Member of board subcommittee||NOK 9,000 per full day Meeting|

-Deadline for promoting proposals to the Nomination Committee will be published on this website.
+Deadline for promoting proposals to the Nomination Committee for the General Assembly 2022, is 18 February 2022.
 This deadline is set to allow for necessary reviews and reference checks prior to the deadline for submitting the notice for the General Assembly to the shareholders.
 The Nomination Committee may evaluate other candidates than proposed.

 Q-Free’s Nomination Committee comprises: